CNA-Tech/PKS-Ninja/LabGuides/PksInstallPhase1-IN3138/readme.md

 - Check "I agree to the terms and conditions..."
 - Click "Setup Authentication"

-_Note: After clicking `Setup Authentication` it will take several minutes for the authentication system to start.
+_Note: After clicking `Setup Authentication` it will take several minutes for the authentication system to startm you can proceed with the next step while waiting.
 The login screen will appear after the authentication system is finished starting up._

 <details><summary>Screenshot 1.12</summary>
 <img src="Images/2018-10-21-19-49-15.png">